 The other desired result when running a tool on a test case is for the tool to not report any flaws of the target type in a method or class with the word "good" in its name.
-An incorrect report of the target flaw type in a good method is considered a "False Positive".
+An incorrect report of the target flaw type in a good method is considered a "False Positive."

 As described in Section 4.1.1.3, each non-class-based test case has one or more secondary good methods that contain a non-flawed construct.
-When a test case has more than one secondary method, a test case user may want to determine in which secondary good method(s) a tool reported false positives and in which secondary good method(s) the tool had no false positives (that is, where the tool had "True Negative(s)").
+When a test case has more than one secondary method, a test case user may want to determine in which secondary good method(s) a tool reported False Positives and in which secondary good method(s) the tool had no False Positives (that is, where the tool had "True Negative(s)").

 In many test cases, this can be determined by examining the name of the methods where tool results are reported.
-The "source" and "sink" methods can be associated with the secondary good method from which they are called (for example, the method goodB2G\source or goodB2G\sink can be associated with the secondary good method goodB2G).
+The "source" and "sink" methods can be associated with the secondary good method from which they are called (for example, the method goodB2GSource or goodB2GSink can be associated with the secondary good method goodB2GS).

-Unfortunately, limitations of the CAS's Test Case Template Engine used to generate test cases prevent being able to definitively tie all false positive results to the secondary good methods in all test cases.
+Unfortunately, limitations of the CAS's Test Case Template Engine used to generate test cases prevent being able to definitively tie all False Positive results to the secondary good methods in all test cases.
 Specifically, as detailed in Section 4.1.2.1, good helper methods are not specific to the secondary good methods in a test case.
-Therefore, in a test case with more than one secondary good method and one or more false positive results in a good helper method, the false positives(s) cannot be easily associated with secondary good method(s) and true negatives cannot be determined, either.
+Therefore, in a test case with more than one secondary good method and one or more False Positive results in a good helper method, the

+False Positive(s) cannot be easily associated with secondary good method(s) and True Negatives cannot be determined, either.3